Rómulo Betancourt: Third exile

 "Betancourt's third, and longest, period of exile was a time of enormous frustration.
 In the prime of his life --for roughly the decade of his forties-- he was forced into relative inactivity and obscurity.
 He traveled extensively, living in Cuba, Costa Rica, and Puerto Rico, and remained a leader of an opposition-in-exile to the Perez Jimenez dictatorship.
 And of course wrote 'Venezuela: Oil and Politics'.
 A beach home outside of San Juan (Puerto Rico) provided a quiet refuge for this work," wrote Franklin Tugwell in his Introduction to the 1978 English publication of Betancourt's book.

 "The preparation of this book has been as hectic as the life of the author.
 I wrote it first between the years 1937–39 while I was underground hiding from the police.
 It could not be published then because no Venezuelan publisher would dare risk printing a book written by one who was in such compromising position.
 The only typewritten copy was among my personal papers and it disappeared with them when a military patrol plundered the house I was living in when the constitutional government was overthrown on 24 November 1948.
 Thus most of the material from the first draft was lost.

 "I believe that 'the dead command,' although not in the sense that reactionaries have traditionally given the phrase.
 When they die they give the command for an ideal of human excellence, obliging those who survive to finish their work," wrote Rómulo Betancourt in the Prologue to the first edition of "Venezuela: Oil and Politics".

 The book published in Mexico City by Editorial Fondo de Cultura Económica in 1956 was prohibited from circulating in Venezuela.
-Despite being effectively censored, Betancourt persisted.